-- → Write your name and date in ink inside the front cover of the book. - → Show the librarian any major damage before it is checked out to you. - → Do not loan your textbooks to other students.
+- → Write your name and date in ink inside front cover of book. - → Show librarian any major damage before it is checked out to you. - → Do not loan your textbooks to other students. - → Cover all textbooks.

 All lost or damaged textbooks must be paid for by the student.
 All textbooks and library books must be cleared before attendance at extracurricular events.